Difference Between Coho Salmon and Sockeye Salmon

 It means they cannot move to the ocean.
 They are more selective in their diet.
 They live in groups to stay protected.
 Their meat is dark red.

 Also, their bodies contain a much higher amount of oils.
 The amount of fatty acids in them is also very high.
-These traits give them a rather bold smell and flavor.
+These traits give them a rather bold smell and flavour.
 It is very nutritious.

 For reproduction purposes, the males of these species look for bigger and stronger females.
 The alpha or stronger males of these species behave rather aggressively.